aiven/aiven-docs/docs/products/flink/howto/ext-kafka-flink-integration.md

 -   `--dest-service`: The name of the Aiven for Apache Flink service you want to integrate with the external Apache Kafka endpoint.
 In this example, the service name is `flink-1`.
--   `-t`: The type of integration you want to create.
+-   `-t`: The type of integration to create.
 In this case, the `flink_external_kafka` integration type is used to integrate Aiven for Apache Flink with an external Apache Kafka endpoint.